Nov 8, 2018

 There’s no doubt that social media these days can be overwhelming for consumers, which makes it difficult for companies to get noticed on the social front.
 That is why more and more innovative marketing tactics are required to stay ahead of the competition.

 Social media is an excellent tool for segmentation because it offers an easy glimpse of various demographics and their engagement rates.
 The platforms are pretty much made for getting to know people, and built-in insight tools are simple to use (even if you don't have an ad budget).
-Understanding what your customer's lifestyle, habits, and buying preferences are critical to successful segmentation and targeting.
+Understanding your customers' lifestyle, habits and buying preferences is critical to successful segmentation and targeting.

 When you campaign on social, remember that this is in the lead generation and awareness phase, which essentially means you're introducing yourself to them in the social campaign.
 Keeping a list of your active buyers will allow you to segment those people into a different category.
 Using customer lifetime value (CLV) as a benchmark will also help you to understand the overall value of different groups.
 CLV is just one example of a key performance indicator (KPI) that you will want to use as a part of your objectives.